Democracy, it would seem, began with two gay lovers and a murder.

-In 514 BCE, one of the younger sons of Peisistratus – the historian Thucydides said it was the older co-tyrant Hipparchus, but Aristotle claims it was the immature and pleasure-loving Thessalus, so let’s go with Thessalus because his name is more distinctive from the others – anyway, Thessalus became infatuated with a young man named Harmodius, who rejected his advances several times because he was already involved with a middle-aged gentleman named Aristogeiton.
-Upset and frustrated by the insult, Thessalus found many ways to show his displeasure.
+The conspiracy against the ruling tyrants began when one of the younger sons of Peisistratus – the historian Thucydides said it was the older co-tyrant Hipparchus, but Aristotle claims it was the immature and pleasure-loving Thessalus – became infatuated with a young man named Harmodius, who rejected his advances several times because he was already involved with a middle-aged gentleman named Aristogeiton.
+Upset and frustrated by the insult, Thessalus (or was it Hipparchus?) found many ways to show his displeasure.
 Harmodius' little sister was scheduled to carry a flower basket in the Panathenaic religious procession, but Thessalus decided that she wasn’t a virgin, and therefore ineligible.
 She was thrown out of the proceedings and publicly humiliated.

 Aristogeiton died under torture, but not before he broke down and named names, although these might not have been the names of actual conspirators, but rather friends of the government he wanted to cast doubt on.
 In fact, legend says that Aristogeiton only agreed to talk if Hippias promised with a handshake to let him live.
 Then he mocked Hippias for shaking the hand that killed his brother.